MuhammedBuyukkinaci/General-IT-Notes/MachineLearningSystemDesignInterview/README.md

 12) Reranking service is taking care of filtering unappropriate images, removing duplicates and near duplicate images, filtering out private images etc.

+13) There are 2 approaches in nearest neighbor search.
+Exact Nearest Neighbor and Approximate Nearest Neighbor.
+Exact Nearest Neighbor is linear search.
+It is computing similarities and returning the closest candidates.
+However, it isn't practical for large systems when the number of images becomes billions.

-13) Approximate nearest neighbor(ANN) should be implemented when data is huge.
+14) Approximate nearest neighbor(ANN) should be implemented when data is huge.
 There are 3 types of ANN's.

-- Tree-based ANN:
+- Tree-based ANN, Rtrees, Kdtrees and Annoy.

 ![](./images/014.png)